 - have a knowledge of general history and be able to present their findings (based on critically reading the literature or on empirical research) in a systematic and analytical manner;

 - be able to write a thesis with proper references to the literature.

-You may be asked to submit a writing sample, that shows your knowledge, understanding and skills.
+You are required to submit a writing sample, such as a BA Thesis, capstone project or final paper, that shows your knowledge, understanding and skills.

 In order to successfully participate in this programme, you must be proficient in English.
 The following requirements apply:

 - A minimum score of IELTS 7.0 or TOEFL 25 is required for each of the four components

 - C2 Proficiency (former CPE) or C1 Advanced (former CAE): 185.
 5

 For detailed information, including exemption criteria and methods of submission, refer to English language proficiency.

 Note that English test results may not be more than two years old.
 The following types of English test are accepted: